harivigneshG/ERPSuite/README.md

 App customize the ERPNext's sale and purchase flows

- * Custom Button in List view to trigger popup shows doc details
+ * Custom Button in List view to trigger the popup and display the doc details.
- * Added budget amount to limit the Purchase Order max amount
+ * Added budget amount to limit the Purchase Order max amount.
- * Functionality to add Drop ship Purchase order from sales order
+ * Functionality to add Drop ship Purchase order from sales order.